I want to introduce one of the weirdest festivals in modern Japan: The Kanamara Matsuri (aka “The Phallus Festival”).

 In the past few years the festival also became known in foreign countries and so more and more foreigners visit every year.
 The money earned from all the goods they sell is used to help AIDS research.

-The festival will start around 11am, but it might be a good idea to arrive a bit earlier than that as it easily gets crowded later on.
+The festival will start around 11 a.m., but it might be a good idea to arrive a bit earlier than that as it easily gets crowded later on.
 It then will continue until the late afternoon.
-There’s also a detailed schedule for reference, but only in Japanese.
+You can find more details about the upcoming festival here.

 A lot of the ema and lucky charms of the shrine are phallus-themed as well.